-If we’re talking dessert, we’re talking going all out.
-And if we’re starting with something great (LEMON), then the next best thing is to double that lemon… So why not just go for the gold while we’re at it and make it triple good?
+When I have dessert, it’s got to be all out.
+And when I start with something great (LEMON), then I believe the next best thing is to double that lemon… So while I’m at it, why not just go for the gold and make it triple good?

-We are not messing around here, my fellow lemon lovers: I bring you triple lemon cupcakes, because dreams are made of lemon desserts while we float around on sunshine yellow clouds of lemon buttercream.
+I am not messing around here, my fellow lemon lovers: I bring to you today triple lemon cupcakes, because dreams are made of lemon desserts while we float around on sunshine yellow clouds of lemon buttercream.

-So what makes these cupcakes triple lemon?
+So what makes these cupcakes triple lemon cupcakes?
 We’ve got: